 Federal privacy laws under the Family Educational Rights and Privacy Act (FERPA) generally only allows a school to provide information such as the classroom, teacher, grade, and student ID of each student to photographers ahead of time, which could make data management difficult.
 Tethering, however, provides an easy, accurate, and organized way of complying with FERPA laws.

-Once a photographer receives the student ID information, they can then import it into Flow by PhotoLynx or GotPhoto and generate barcodes or QR codes on sheets that correspond to student IDs, which can be distributed to teachers.
+Once a photographer receives the student ID information, they can then import it into Flow by PhotoLynx or GotPhoto and the software will generate barcodes or QR codes on sheets that correspond to student IDs, which can be distributed to teachers.
 The teachers can then give them to each respective student for the photoshoot.

-On photoshoot day, the photographer then uses software such as Smart Shooter 4 PRO to capture and read a student’s barcode or QR code.
+On photoshoot day, the photographer then uses a software such as Smart Shooter to capture and read a student’s barcode or QR code.
 The software will then associate that code with all subsequent images shot until a new barcode or QR code is captured.
 When the photographer is shooting to a watch folder, the images can then be automatically imported into Flow by PhotoLynx or GotPhoto and matched up to the student information previously imported into the platform.

 4. A Tight, Flexible Setup